SaeedMasoumi/sweep-gson/README.md

 ### SweepUnwrapper

-Use `@SweepUnwrapper` annotation to unwrap the object with your desire value during deserialization.
+Use `@SweepUnwrapper` annotation to unwrap the object with your desired value during deserialization.
 Unlike `@SweepWrapper`, `@SweepUnwrapper` only works on the root object.

 ```json
 {